 - RSUs don’t have an exercise price, but stock options do — that’s why you’ll receive fewer RSUs than stock options for the same job.

 - RSUs give you less flexibility when it comes to taxes (both the timing and the rate) than stock options do.

 Hopefully this information helps you confidently navigate the equity portion of your compensation.
-For more guidance on how to handle RSUs, check out this blog post for our advice on managing vested RSUs — generally, we think it’s smart to sell some portion of your RSUs and invest in a more diversified way (Wealthfront’s Investment Accounts make this easy).
+For more guidance on how to handle RSUs, check out this blog post for our advice on managing vested RSUs — generally, we think it’s smart to sell some portion of your RSUs and invest in a more diversified way (Wealthfront’s Automated Investing Accounts make this easy).
 For a deep dive on all things related to equity, we encourage you to read Wealthfront’s Guide to Equity & IPOs.